tuokri/rs2-audio-extractor/README.md

 # rs2-audio-extractor

-Decode Rising Storm 2: Vietnam Wwise audio files while preserving original file names and project structure where possible.
+Decode Rising Storm 2: Vietnam Wwise audio files to Ogg format while preserving original file names and project structure where possible.

+Good performance by taking advantage of multiple CPU cores by using multiprocessing.

 ## Usage